sifaka-ai/sifaka/IMPROVEMENT_PLAN.md

    - DO NOT SUPPORT backward compatibility!!!!!!!!!

 **Success Metrics**:
-- 100% of components follow standardized documentation templates
+- 100% of components follow standardized documentation templates (✅ Progress: All refactored modules have standardized documentation)
 - At least 5 end-to-end examples covering basic use cases
-- Reduced documentation duplication
+- Reduced documentation duplication (✅ Progress: Improved in refactored modules)

 #### 1.3 Testing Improvements